learncs0/nycscertweb/README.md

 # nycscertweb

-## This page will highlight learning in 3 courses of CS Certification Program
+## This page will highlight learning in 3 courses of the CS Certification Program
 1. Programming in Java
 2. Data Structrues
 3. Methods I